AyhamSaffar/DiffractionImageStitcher/README.md

 Computer vision feature detection is then used to stitch these images together.

+This is done by shifting each image in 2D so that similar features overlap.

-Finally diffraction images are loaded into memory and displayed only when selected.
+Finally diffraction images are only loaded into memory while displayed.

 ## Installation